 1.7.
 Any questions or comments regarding the AUP should be directed to Valnet by e-mail to the following e-mail address: firstname.lastname@example.org, for issues concerning the AUP.

 2.1.
 You may not use this site or Valnet’s Services for any purpose that is unlawful or in any manner that could damage, disable, overburden or impair the operation of this site, the Valnet Network, or Valnet’s Services, or any other party’s use or enjoyment of this site, the Valnet Network, or Valnet’s Services.

 2.2.
 Adult Content Web Hosting Prohibited.

-2.2.1 Adult-oriented sites demand special system, network, and bandwidth requirements.
+2.2.1 Adult-oriented sites demand a special system, network, and bandwidth requirements.
 Valnet does not accommodate those extraordinarily large requirements in its hosting plans.
 Therefore you may not use Valnet’s services for adult-oriented and pornography sites.
-This includes sites that may include sexual content, or links to adult content elsewhere.
+This includes sites that may include sexual content or links to adult content elsewhere.

 2.2.2 Where allowed by applicable law, Valnet does not prohibit you from posting a static Web page that meets all of the following criteria:

 • the page merely advertises an adult service and provides information about how to contact the service offline, i.e., by telephone, facsimile, or postal mail and not via a link from a Web site that uses Valnet’s services;